lusandaluhlabo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7: Script that creates a new global variable
 8: Script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
 9: Script that prints the result of POWER divided by DIVIDE, followed by a new line
+10: Script that displays the result of BREATH to the power LOVE